sobjornstad/esc/docs/using-esc/exercises.rst

 between entering the numbers in strict order as they come in the expression or working from the inner parentheses out, or some combination thereof.
-This is largely a matter of taste, although in extremely large calculations you could run out of stack space if you type the numbers in order.
+This is largely a matter of taste;
-This is not a serious threat in esc since the stack holds at least 12 numbers, but is more of a concern on hardware RPN calculators, which may hold as few as 3.
+RPN old hands are more likely to work from the inside out since hardware-based RPN calculators have a limited number of stack entries and one might run out of stack space when working strictly left-to-right, but esc has no stack size limit.

 .. note::
     Keystroke sequences are rendered with spaces between operations